ethereum/ERCs/ERCS/erc-x.md

 This standard adds nomenclature for the different components of the base ERC-4626 standard, and adds a new `share` method to allow the [ERC-20](./eip-20.md) dependency to be externalized.

-* Multi-vault - Multiple assets/entry points for the same share token
-* Pipe - A converter from one token to another (unidirectional or bidirectional)
-* Alternative Vault -

 ## Motivation